Fable (1996 video game): Plot

-Going into the Land of Shadows allows Quickthorpe to get the third gemstone without any new information about the Mekubars.
+Going into the Land of Shadows allows Quickthorpe to get the third gemstone without any new information about the Mecubarz.
 Entering parts of the Engulfed Fortress allows Quickthorpe to encounter two more characters: an ancient humanoid creature named Ishmael and a Gorgon, the guardian of the final gem.
 Talking to the Gorgon reveals that she was part of a group of creatures that attempted to steal the secrets of the Mecubarz during the human's attempt to revolt.
 The leader of this group was Ishmael, who discovered that the gemstones were parts of the key Quickthorpe was given, and that the key was the only way to obtain the secrets of the Mecubarz.
 When assembled, the key would unlock the locked-off room behind the guardian.

 Ishmael's determination to obtain these secrets leads him to convince the priest to give Quickthorpe the quest that started all of this.
 The guardian requests for Quickthorpe to kill her after telling him all this, which he obliges to do before taking the final gemstone.
 Having all the gemstones and the key, Quickthorpe confronts Ishmael about the whole issue, in which Ishmael shares his knowledge of the Mecubarz, hopeful that he'll receive the now fully assembled key.
 The Mecubarz were a race of creatures composed entirely of energy.
 To continue fuelling themselves, they used the human race.
 The main secrets behind the Mecubarz were their abilities to never die and to almost instantly travel to other worlds, and due to Ishmael's age, his focus has shifted mainly to gaining a means to become immortal.
 Hearing all of this, Quickthorpe decides to let him rot after telling him that he'll think about giving him the gemstones and key.
 Quickthorpe returns to where he killed the final guardian and completes the key, using it to take the secrets for himself.
 He finds himself in a strange room filled with advanced technology.
 Quickthorpe sits down on the chair and a holographic viewport attaches itself to his head, performs some unknown function, then detaches.
 Quickthorpe then stands up from the chair and power surges through his body.